Nikos Galis

-Early life and high school
+Early life

 Galis was born in Union City, New Jersey.
 The child of a poor immigrant family, from the Greek islands of Rhodes and Nisyros, Galis took up boxing in his early years, after his father, George Georgalis, who had also been a boxer in his youth.
 He was later persuaded to give up boxing by his mother, Stella Georgalis, who was terrified after each time that her son would return home from boxing training with a new facial injury.
 As a result, Galis started playing the sport of basketball instead of boxing.
 He attended Union Hill High School, in Union City, where he played high school basketball for legendary coach William J. McKeever, as well as American football.

 College career

 After high school, Galis enrolled at Seton Hall University, where he played college basketball as a member of the Seton Hall Pirates.
-In his senior 1978–79 season, Galis saw his scoring average reach 27.5 points per game, which was third in the nation, behind Idaho State's Lawrence Butler (30.1 points per game) and Indiana State's Larry Bird (28.6 points per game), including a 48-point outburst against the University of Santa Clara.
+In his senior 1978–79 season, Galis saw his scoring average reach 27.5 points per game, which was third in the nation, behind Idaho State's Lawrence Butler (30.1 points per game) and Indiana State's Larry Bird (28.6 points per game), including a 48-point outburst against Santa Clara University.

 Also in his senior year of college, Galis won the Haggerty Award (the New York City metro area's best player award), and the Eastern College Athletic Conference Player of the Year award.
 The same year, he also played in the 1979 Pizza Hut All-American game, alongside Bird and Vinnie Johnson.
 During his four-year college career, Galis played in a total of 107 games and scored 1,651 points, for a career scoring average of 15.4 points per game.

 Galis' head coach at Seton Hall, Bill Raftery, would later state that Galis was the best player that he ever coached.
 While at Seton Hall, Galis was a good friend and roommate of Italian-American professional basketball player Dan Callandrillo.
 Galis was later inducted into the Seton Hall Athletic Hall of Fame, in 1991.